WORK ON CAMPUS

 For their first year of student employment, students are placed by the Student Employment Office in available positions.
 These placements are the result of matching a department’s job requirements to the student’s skills, abilities, and experience indicated on the financial aid “Application for Student Employment” form.

 After the first year of employment, students are responsible for their own placement.
 Every spring, students are able to participate in a job search.
 This self-placement process informally continues up to late summer, at which time first-year and transfer students may be placed in these other departments.
-Jobs can be found online at the Student Employment Job Post or through direct communication with the department for which the student wishes to work.
+Jobs can be found online at the Student Employment Job Postings site or through direct communication with the department for which the student wishes to work.

 Non-Aid Student Employment